kunupat/aws-solution-architect-associate-certification-notes/README.md

 ##### Server Side Encryption
 - AWS provided keys (SSE-S3)
   - Every object is encrypted with a unique key using AES-256 encryption standard.
 Each unique key is encrypted with a regularly rotating master key
   - Enable `Default Encryption` on bucket to enable encryption or use a bucket policy to enable encryption on all the objects stored in a bucket.
-The `x-amz-server-side-encryption` can be used in bucket policy to `deny` upload to the bucket if the request does not contain `x-amz-server-side-encryption: AES256`
+The `x-amz-server-side-encryption` can be used in bucket policy to `deny` upload to the bucket if the request does not contain `x-amz-server-side-encryption: AES256` request header.
+In case of using REST API POST method, `x-amz-server-side-encryption: AES256` should be passed as form field and not in request header.

-  -
+  - We can't enforce SSE-S3 with presigned URLs.
 - AWS KMS managed keys (SSE-KMS)
 - Customer provided keys (SSE-C)